yanncauchepin/Minesweeper/README.md

     - [ ] Height, Width and TotalNumberOfMines : Test the bounds of valid values.
     - [ ] Height, Width and Choice : Test the bounds of valid values.
     - [ ] Test conditions of victory or failure.
-- [ ] Edit iterative monitor to include the choice mine or flag when the user insert coordinates.
+- [ ] Edit iterative monitor to include the choice mine or flag when the user insert coordinates, and handle the value 'Exit' to stop the program.
 - [ ] Translate monitor of shellGame in english.

 ### wxGame ###

+- [ ] Test the program with various configuration and other means to identify errors to correct.
-- [ ] Add a description monitor game in the README file.
+- [ ] Correct case where value informed to configure a minesweeper are wrong.
+Add print in case of bounds.
-- [ ] Check if there is not an error when the user select a box and the program scan the wrong case.
+- [ ] Check if there is not an error when the user select a box and the program scan the wrong box.
 Especially when the minesweeper is not squared.